Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: A concrete model

 \subsection{Top Yukawa from the $E_\mu$ boson}

-The top Yuakwa model we construct with an extended gauge group $SU(4)_{EC}$ allows us to introduce top Yukawa coupling in exactly the way we describe in Sec. \ref{sec:Basic}.
+The top Yukawa model that we construct through the extended gauge group $SU(4)_{EC}$ introduces top Yukawa coupling in exactly the way we describe in Sec. \ref{sec:Basic}.
 Now with a concrete model, we can further estimate the required value and set up our benchmark.

 With the extended gauge group $SU(4)_{EC}$ broken at the scale $f_{E}$, the $E_\mu$ gauge boson which connects the hyperfermions and top quarks acquires a mass $M_E$.
-The top Yukawa coupling is generated after the composite Higgs is formed by the ${\bar{\psi}}{\psi}$ condensate and the massive $E_\mu$ boson is integrated out.
+The top Yukawa coupling is generated after the composite Higgs is formed by the $\bar{\psi}_{U,R}{\psi}_{L}$ condensate and the massive $E_\mu$ boson is integrated out.
 The value is given by

 where $Y_{S}$ is the Yukawa coupling from the strong interaction among hyperfermions.
-In the NJL model, $Y_S$ can be estimated as
+In the NJL model, $Y_s$ can be estimated as

 where $\Lambda$ is the cutoff of the theory and $M_\psi$ is the dynamical mass of hyperfermions.
 In a strongly coupled theory, $Y_{S}$ is expected to be $3-4$.
-In our case, as we have additional splitting between $f_E$ and $f$ which might enhance the logarithmic term, we take the lower value $Y_S=3$ for our numerical study.
+In our case, as we have additional splitting between $f_E$ and $f$ which might enhance the logarithmic term, we take the lower value $Y_s=3$ for our numerical study.

 To generate the observed top Yukawa $y_t \sim 1$, the scale

 Setting $f=1$ TeV as our benchmark, we get $f_{E}\sim 1.7$ TeV.
 Next, we can also derive the mass of the $E_\mu$ gauge boson.
 With $g_E\sim 1.02$ and $f_{E}\sim 1.7$ TeV, The mass is then given by